aliztty/aliztty.github.io/index.md

 title: "Ali Zare – Portfolio"
 ---

-# Ali Zare – Academic & Technical Portfolio
+# Academic & Technical Portfolio

 Welcome!
 I'm **Ali Zare**, an undergraduate student of mathematics at the University of Tehran, driven by a passion for rigorous problem solving, open-source technologies, and the mathematical foundations of cryptography.
-This portfolio expands on my resume with a deeper look into my academic background and technical projects, curated for those interested in mathematical depth, applied number theory, and Linux system internals.
+This portfolio expands on my resume with a deeper look into my academic background and technical projects, curated for those interested in mathematical depth.

 ---